Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials: Basic lemmas and Tools

 \subsection{Extension of irreducibility}

 In this subsection, we relate the irreducibility of a multivariate polynomial over a number field and over $\C$.
-We should mention that while we prove Theorem \ref{n} and Corollaries \ref{o}, \ref{p} for polynomials in two variables, they can be directly generalised for polynomials in any number of variables. \begin{theorem}{\cite{article1}} Let $g$ be an element of $\Q[a,b]$.
+The results in this subsection are borrowed from the article \cite{article1} by Buff, Epstein and Koch.
+We should mention that while we state Theorem \ref{n} and Corollaries \ref{o}, \ref{p} for polynomials in two variables, they can be directly generalised for polynomials in any number of variables. \begin{theorem}{\cite[Lemma~$5$]{article1}} Let $g$ be an element of $\Q[a,b]$.
 Let $g(0,0)=0$, and the linear part of $g$ is non-zero.
 Then,